Bergsjön: Education

 A great deal of consideration is given to schools in Bergsjön in language instruction, to help children and young people to function well in Swedish society.
 Within this area, the mother tongue of the children and identity development are important.

 More than one-third of students in Bergsjön schools have lived in Sweden for less than four years.
 For newly arrived students there are introductory schools, which help them take the first steps toward integrating into Swedish society.
 Over 80 percent of students in Bergsjön have Swedish as a second language; therefore, most preschools and schools focus on language development.

 Bergsjöskolan and Sandeklevsskolan are the district's middle schools, which are open for students, parents and organizations in the late afternoon and evening to strengthen the school's role in the district and increase the motivation to study.

 Culture

 Bergsjögården, which opened on 4 February 1970, is a performance venue in Bergsjön.

 An early performance group was a musical theater ensemble (originally from Lund known as the Nationalteatern.
 Youth organizations such as Levande Live were also active in Bergsjögården; the organization, formed in the early 1990s, had its own studio where it made musical recordings.

 A variety of cultures also contribute to music in Bergsjön; for example, when a Bosnian family lived in Bergsjön in the mid-1990s their children played traditional music from Bosnia combined with hard rock music they called “Sarajevo death metal”.

 Contributing to the different cultural influences in Bergsjön are about 80 organizations active in the district.

 They offer a wide range of leisure activities; in addition to traditional activities such as football, handball and outdoor sports, there is the Galaxy amusement park, the Geråshallen exercise facility, community radio and cultural activities.

-Crime

-Bergsjön has since 2015 been classified as a särskilt utsatt område (especially vulnerable area) by the Swedish Police, which is defined as an area where criminals have an influence on society and it is hard or impossible for the police to fulfill its role.